Oneleet AgentTroubleshooting

 I can’t see the Oneleet icon in my menu bar

-If you can’t see the Oneleet icon in your Mac’s menu bar, either the Oneleet Agent is not running, or it may simply be hidden because there are too many apps displaying in your menu bar and not enough space to display an icon for the Oneleet Agent.
+If you can’t see the Oneleet icon in your Mac’s menu bar, this could either be because the Oneleet Agent is not running, the Oneleet Agent is missing required permissions to run properly, or because there are simply too many apps displaying in your menu bar and not enough space to display an icon for the Oneleet Agent.

-First, check to make sure the Oneleet Agent is actually running by following the Check if the Oneleet Agent is running step in the general troubleshooting section above.
+1. First, check to make sure the Oneleet Agent is actually running by following the Check if the Oneleet Agent is running step in the general troubleshooting section above.

-If you’ve confirmed that it’s running but still can’t see the Oneleet icon in your menu bar, try freeing up some space in your menu bar to make room for the Oneleet icon by temporarily right-clicking and quitting some of the apps in your menu bar.
-A general rule of thumb is that if you quit one of the apps in your menu bar and a new app icon appears on the lefthand side of the menu bar that you didn’t see before, the Oneleet icon is likely being hidden because of a lack of space in the menu bar.
+3. If you’ve confirmed that the Oneleet Agent is running and has the required permissions but still can’t see the Oneleet icon in your menu bar, try freeing up space in your menu bar by temporarily quitting some menu bar apps (right-click and quit).
+If quitting an app reveals a new icon on the left side of the menu bar that you didn’t see before, the Oneleet icon is likely hidden due to lack of space.

 Windows